-11.4.3 General Impression -Squads
+11.4.3 General Impression - Squads

-The maximum score is 10.
-Decimals are allowed.
 A score out of 10 will be allocated for turnout, behaviour and composure of the squad.
 A deduction of up to 1 point off the General Impression Score for affected entering and salutation.

 11.5 Pas de Deux